Akshi4162/webapi/README.md

 + **buyItem(itemIndex)**
     This function allows the user to buy item(s) from the shop.
+     The `itemIndex` parameter specifies the index of the item to be purchased and must be an integer.

 + **sellItem(itemIndex)**
     This function allows the user to sell item(s) from the inventory.
+     The `itemIndex` parameter specifies the index of the item to be sold and must be an integer.

 + **viewInventory()**
     This function returns the name of each item in the player's inventory.